 When processing a payment or marking an invoice as paid, you can convert any excess amount for the invoice into a deposit that can be used to pay for future invoices.
 This saves you from having to refund the overpayment.

 You can convert overpayments into deposits whether the payment was made through Halaxy or simply marked as paid in Halaxy and processed via another method.

 To convert the overpayment to a deposit:

-Click Mark as Paid on the invoice or process the payment using Halaxy's secure payments gateway.
+Process the payment using Halaxy's secure payments gateway.

 Input the payment amount.